mrazomej/phd/docs/src/chapter_02/section_06_discussion.md

 measurements for O3 can be reconciled.

-The dynamic range, which is of considerable interest when designing or characterizing a genetic circuit, is revealed to have an interesting property: although changing the value of $\Delta \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and in particular the same maximum value.
+The dynamic range, which is of considerable interest when designing or characterizing a genetic circuit is revealed to have an interesting property: although changing the value of $\Delta \varepsilon_{RA}$ causes the dynamic range curves to shift to the right or left, each curve has the same shape and in particular the same maximum value.
 This means that strains with strong or weak